 2 Important Questions About Children and Social Security

-go to link More than 58 million people across the United States receive benefits from the country’s social security programs, according to a report published by Daily Finance.
+More than 58 million people across the United States receive benefits from the country’s social security programs, according to a report published by Daily Finance.
 The vast majority of those receiving these benefits are elderly–over the age of 62.
 Most of them are approaching retirement, and while some may still be working, many are gearing up for a life without a monthly salary.
 For this reason, many people find it surprising that the social security system also provides benefits to children who, according to Daily Finance, now make up a significant percentage of the social security demographic.

 According to recent statistics provided by the Social Security Administration, of the 58 million people currently receiving benefits, 65 percent are retired workers, 15 percent are disabled workers, and the remainder fall under the category of survivors, or the spouses and children of retired or disabled workers.

 If you are in the process of applying for a social security grant, or have questions pertaining to the procedures and requirements, a specialist attorney may be able to assist.
 How Do I Apply for SSDI can put you in touch with an attorney who has specialized skills in the field of social security disability in Arizona.
 If you are interested in speaking to an attorney in your area regarding social security and social security benefits, please complete the online form, and we will put you in contact with someone in your area.

 1. How Are Children Eligible to Receive Disability Benefits?

 According to the Social Security Disability and SSI Resource Center (SSDRC), the title II social security disability program does not directly offer disability benefits to children.
 The reason behind this is quite simple: Social security disability is an adult program that is based upon an insured status.
 This status is earned over time, and based on prior or current work activity.
 It is, therefore, obvious that a young child would not be in a position to have earned this status.